Berikai/Berikai/README.md

 I've never tried to learn any language at first.
 As I've always been familiar with computers, I've always just done my research if I needed to do something and it has often ended up with me actually learned a new language by experimenting it.
 Also, I think learning by experimenting is one of the best ways to understand and learn something.
 So, what can I say, it's my way to learn.

 To be honest, I don't think I'm a professional programmer (, yet) but if I need to use a language for the stuff that I want to do, I'm always ready to do a research and dive into it even without being familiar with it.
-Actually, the basics of all of them usually same, so I'm think I'm good at handling it.
+Actually, the basics of all of them usually same, so I think I'm good at handling it.

 ### The things I've done so far

 Hmmmmmm, let me think.
+Actually those are not usually serious projects but here you go.

 Okay, I've made,
 - Some basic 2D games with Gamemaker in 2012 or before (lost the files).